 He impresses you like a true renaissance man except without any of the pretense.
 He is chameleon-like, if you will, when it comes to his transformation into a role.
 Merely looking at some of his photos you can see how he is able to mutate into character where there are few remnants of his persona left visible.
 The images alone are riveting.

 Most recently, he is the formidable Chalky White on HBO’s Board Walk Empire.
-He is images_0also appearing as Professor Kane in NBC’s “Community”.
+He is also appearing as Professor Kane in NBC’s “Community”.
 Michael considers himself a “Brooklyn Boy Made Good”.
 I couldn’t agree more.
 In spite of his notoriety, he manages to stay humbled and grounded.
 So much so, that you may stumble upon him chilling, nibbling on fries at Mickey D’s as he waits for his flight in a crowded airport.

 ARC: The last time we saw each other we bumped into your former cast-mate, Idris Elba.
 I asked Idris if he knew you when you were a dancer?
 He looked surprised, smiled and said,”no”.
 Do you find that people are still surprised to find out you were a dancer and is there a possibility that you would put on your dancing shoes (boots) again for a role?